wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img style="padding: 20px;" src="/assets/images/ha/hardware/ikea_gu10.jpg"></div>
   <div class="hw-info">
     <h4>Ikea Tradfri GU10 dimmable led + color temp</h4>
-    <p>Double the price of the simple Tradfri light but it adds color temperature.
-The range of temperatures and the dimming capabilties are still not great, but its very good value for the price.
+    <p>Double the price of the simple Tradfri light but includes adds color temperature.
+The range of temperatures and the dimming capabilties are still not great, but the lights have a very good value for the price.
 If you're not to picky for light quality, these lights are a great starter-buy.</p>
     <p>The Tradfri hub is not required as it connects to my <a href="https://amzn.to/2Tov8cQ" rel="nofollow">ConBee</a>.
 An alternative is to run <a href="https://github.com/Koenkk/zigbee2mqtt">Zigbee2mqtt</a>.</p>

     <div class="review">